michael-spengler/profit-sharing-communities/README.md

-# Profit Sharing Tokens (PSC) in the Enterprise Context
+# Profit Sharing Tokens (PST) in the Enterprise Context

 ## Assumption
 It is a cool thing if people can solve the tasks they like and delegate the rest.